Aliases for LOXL1 Gene

 GeneCards Summary for LOXL1 Gene

 LOXL1 (Lysyl Oxidase Like 1) is a Protein Coding gene.
 Diseases associated with LOXL1 include Exfoliation Syndrome and Phacogenic Glaucoma.
-Among its related pathways are Collagen biosynthesis and modifying enzymes and Elastic fibre formation.
+Among its related pathways are Elastic fibre formation and Collagen biosynthesis and modifying enzymes.
 GO annotations related to this gene include copper ion binding and oxidoreductase activity, acting on the CH-NH2 group of donors, oxygen as acceptor.
 An important paralog of this gene is LOX.

 UniProtKB/Swiss-Prot for LOXL1 Gene